GCSE: Grade 4/C in Mathematics

 Other course specific tests:

 Where an applicant is taking the EPQ in a relevant subject this might be considered alongside other Level 3 qualifications and may attract an alternative offer in addition to the standard offer.
-If you are taking A Levels, this would be ABB at A Level including A in History and grade A in the EPQ.
+If you are taking A Levels, this would be ABB at A Level and grade A in the EPQ.

 We welcome applications from mature students with Access qualifications, and from students with a wide range of qualifications.